“We must find America’s disappeared, learn their stories and allow them to live in our history.” — Margaret A. Burnham

-Drawing on the extensive database of cases collected by CRRJ, Burnham’s forthcoming book, By Hands Now Known—winner of the Hillman Prize for Book Journalism and the Los Angeles Times Book Prize for History, finalist for the Kirkus Prize, longlisted for the Carnegie Medal, and named one of the Best Books of 2022 by the New Yorker, Kirkus, Publishers Weekly, and Oprah Daily—offers a paradigm-shifting investigation of Jim Crow-era violence, the legal apparatus that sustained it, and its enduring legacy.
-In a series of harrowing cases, spanning from 1920 to 1960, this “essential reckoning with America’s history of racial violence” (Publishers Weekly) challenges our understanding of the era by exploring the relationship between formal law and background legal norms.
+Drawing on the extensive database of cases collected by CRRJ, Burnham’s book, By Hands Now Known—winner of the Hillman Prize for Book Journalism and the Los Angeles Times Book Prize for History, finalist for the Kirkus Prize, longlisted for the Carnegie Medal, and named one of the Best Books of 2022 by the New Yorker, Kirkus, Publishers Weekly, and Oprah Daily—offers a paradigm-shifting investigation of Jim Crow-era violence, the legal apparatus that sustained it, and its enduring legacy.
+In a series of harrowing cases, spanning from 1920 to 1960, this “essential reckoning with America’s history of racial violence” (Publishers Weekly, starred review) challenges our understanding of the era by exploring the relationship between formal law and background legal norms.
 From rendition—the legal process by which states make claims to other states for the return of their citizens—to battles over state and federal jurisdiction and the outsize role of local sheriffs in enforcing racial hierarchy, Burnham maps the criminal legal system in the mid-twentieth century South, and traces the unremitting line from slavery to the legal structures of this period—and through to today.